happydasch/btoandav20/README.md

 stopexec: bt.Order.StopTrail

-### StopLimit order

-orderexec: bt.Order.Stop

-limitexec: bt.Order.StopLimit

-### StopTrailLimit order

-orderexec: bt.Order.Stop

-stopexec: bt.Order.StopTrail

-limitexec: bt.Order.StopLimit

-The stopside will be filled, when the parent order gets filled.

-### Changing StopTrail, StopLimit or StopTrailLimit order
+### Changing StopTrail order

-To change a StopTrail, StopLimit or StopTrailLimit order the stopside or takeside needs to be canceled and a new order with the order type StopTrail or StopLimit needs to be created.
+To change a StopTrail order the stopside or takeside needs to be canceled and a new order with the order type StopTrail needs to be created.

 Also an oref of the original order needs to be provided, when creating this order.
 The order needs to go into the opposing direction.

-**StopLimit example:**

-Provide the stoplimit in limitprice or limitargs with plimit

-* o, ostop, olimit = buy_bracket(exectype=bt.Order.Stop, limitexec=bt.Order.StopLimit, stopexec=None)

-Create new limit for parent order

-* self.sell(exectype=bt.Order.StopLimit, plimit=xxx or price=yyy, replace=olimit.ref)

 **StopTrail example:**